 An IP address is the address of any device attached to a network.
 Each device must have a unique IP address.
-IP addresses are written as four sets of numbers separated by periods ranging from 0.0.0.0 up to and including 255.255.255.
+IP addresses are written as four sets of numbers separated by periods ranging from 0.0.0.0 up to and including 255.255.255 (also see "IPv6 Addendum").